 If there is a requirement to create deeper angles the operators should complete the application with two or more steps.
 12mm is the maximum (3 steps needed to achieve).
-It is possible to use the NorBevel machines and dedicated router heads in softer materials as well such as aluminium 6-8mm depth in one step.

 Norton Abrasives are happy to work with you to demonstrate the most economical solution to achieve your desired surface finish.
 Thanks to the unique NORTON SysDoc approach we are able to present the cost savings related to all kinds of grinding operations.

 Case Study - Conventional coated abrasives vs. NorBevel